Diabetes Prevention Program

 Can you measure a healthy life?
 Sure, you can—by the cup, the ounce, and the block.
 If you’re at risk for type 2 diabetes, you can make small, measurable, changes that can reduce your risk and help you live a happier, healthier life.

-NEW PROGRAM STARTING IN MARCH.
+NEW PROGRAM STARTING IN LATE APRIL.

 Download the informational brochure here.